paulro1575/rmm-services-server-app/README.md

 ```bash
 ./gradlew bootRun
 ```
-Or executing the jar compiled file, after execution of build command, like this:
+Also, you can run the services executing the jar compiled file, after execution of build command, like this:
 ```bash
 java -jar {rmm-services_path}/build/libs/rmmservices-0.0.1-SNAPSHOT.jar
 ```